 If study visits occur in the participant's homes, reimbursement will not be provided.
-If the parents/ legal guardians need to travel with the participant to attend appointments at a convenient hospital or study site location, they will be reimbursed for their travel expenses at a flat rate of £25 per visit attended.
+If the parents/ legal guardians need to travel with the participant to attend appointments at University Hospital Southampton, they will be reimbursed for their travel expenses at a flat rate of £25 per visit attended.